 The School is located in Miami, Florida serving children from sixth through eighth grades and is funded by the District.
-These financial statements are for the year ended June 30, 2017, when approximately 205 students were enrolled for the school year.
+These financial statements are for the year ended June 30, 2018, when on average 203 students were enrolled for the school year.